JingruGong1023/MLE-AS-interview/Data_Science_Interview_Questions.md

 11. **What is Logistic Regression, pro and cons?**

+    LR is a supervised machine learning algorithm that can be used to model the probability of a certain data points belong to certain class or event , and usually used for binary classification, also the data should be linear separable.

 12. **Why not use MSE in Logistic?**

 13. **MLE assumes data follow which distribution**